visualopsholdings/nodes-irc/README.md

 - Initial project creation.

 ### 15 Apr 2024
-- Cucumber tests, slight rename to include the ZMQChat project (new) which is an open source implementation of the proprietary "Visual Ops" server.
+- Cucumber tests, slight rename to include the Nodes project (new) which is an open source implementation of the proprietary "Visual Ops" server.

 ### 18 Apr 2024